 - Foreign Study

 Our current academic year course offerings are posted on our website.
 Please note that our courses are subject to change, so continue to check our website along with the Registrar's Office Timetable of Class Meetings often.
 A complete listing of music courses are posted in the Organization, Regulations, and Courses (ORC).

 Both MUS 1 and MUS 20 are intended as welcoming and stimulating introductions to music theory at Dartmouth.
 There is no placement test for either class.
 Instead, every student may determine for themselves which course is most suitable.
 MUS 20 is designed for students with some basic knowledge of music theory (staff notation, simple scales and chords, etc.), whereas MUS 1 assumes no prior experience whatsoever.
-Please consult our brief guide—A Quick Orientation to Music Theory at Dartmouth—to help you decide.

 There are 11 practice rooms available for use located in the lower level area of the Department of Music (map).
 Practice rooms are available during the hours of the Hopkins Center.
 No reservations are required.
 Please note that the grand pianos in rooms 35B, 35C, 36B, 36C are locked and limited to students enrolled in MUS 53 Keyboard Individual Instruction.